Kykkos Monastery: History

 Time was passing and Boutoumites could not find the right opportunity to present himself in front of the emperor and ask for the icon.
 For this reason he provided Esaias with other icons and other necessary things and sent him back to Cyprus, at the same time placating him that he would soon see the emperor.
 By divine dispensation the daughter of the emperor had fallen ill with the same illness that had struck Boutoumites.
 The latter grasped the opportunity and went to see the Emperor Alexios III Angelos.
 He recounted to him his personal experience with the monk Esaias and assured him that his daughter would be cured if he sent to Cyprus the holy icon of the Virgin.
-In his desperation the emperor, seeing that he had no other option, agreed.
+In his desperation, the emperor, seeing that he had no other option, agreed.
 His daughter became well instantly.
 The emperor, however, not wanting to be parted from the icon of the Virgin, called a first-class painter and ordered him to paint an exact copy of the icon with the aim of sending this one to Cyprus.

-In the evening the Mother of God herself appears in a dream of the emperor's and tells him that her wish is for her icon to be sent to Cyprus and for the copy to be kept by the emperor.
+In the evening the Mother of God herself appeared in a dream of the emperor's and told him that her wish was for her icon to be sent to Cyprus and for the copy to be kept by the emperor.
 On the following day the royal boat with the icon of the Virgin departed for Cyprus where Esaias was awaiting for it.
 During the procession of the icon from the coast to the Troödos Mountains, according to legend, the trees, participating in the welcoming ceremonies, were piously bending their trunks and branches.
-With patronage provided by the emperor Alexios Komnenos a church and monastery were built at Kykkos, where the icon of the Virgin was deposited.
+With patronage provided by the emperor Alexios Komnenos a church and a monastery were built at Kykkos, where the icon of the Virgin was deposited.